Terms and conditions for licensing of approved venues

 - the premises must be regularly available to the public for use for the solemnisation of marriages and formation of civil partnerships

-- the premises must have the benefit of such fire precautions as may reasonably be required by the authority, having consulted with the fire authority, and such other reasonable provision for the health and safety of persons employed in or visiting the premises as the authority considers appropriate
+- the premises must have the benefit of such fire precautions as may reasonably be required by the authority, having consulted with the fire authority, and such other reasonable provision for the health and safety of people employed in or visiting the premises as the authority considers appropriate

 - the premises must have no recent or continuing connection with any religion, religious practice or religious persuasion which would be incompatible with the use of the premises for the solemnisation of marriages in pursuance of section 26 (1)(bb) of the Act